Choose from 500+ tracks and trails across Aotearoa New Zealand.

 King created a dairy farm to produce milk formula for infants.
 And he used his sawmill plant to power a boiler to super-steam and sterilise everything (including the cows).

-All that remains of Sir Truby King’s time in Tahakopa now is the railway bridge he designed.
+One of the remaining structures associated with Sir Truby King’s time in Tahakopa is the railway bridge he designed.

 “All this stuff – goods that he produced travelled across this bridge – the bridge was unique because it was the only bridge privately built and privately financed to the standard of New Zealand railways.
 And hence they allowed their rolling stock and locomotives to go across it,” says Sinclair.